catnexu/LocalizationSystem/README.md

 # LocalizationSystem

-A flexible and powerful localization system for Unity projects, designed to simplify managing multilingual content.
+A flexible localization system for Unity projects, designed to simplify managing multilingual content.

 ## Installation